Vahni Capildeo: Biography

 Simple Complex Shapes, published by Tony Frazer's Shearsman Books in 2015, was written during Capildeo's time as the Judith E. Wilson Poetry Fellow in the Faculty of English, University of Cambridge.
 Jamie Osborn notes that this work " can be taken as a sequence of poems or one long poem describing a series of flights and falls from the moment of a touch in the dark through a day or days, a tangle of time, back into a dreaming sleep."

 Capildeo has worked at Oxfam Head Office and for the Oxford Sexual Abuse and Rape Crisis Centre as a volunteer and a volunteer trainer; for the Oxford English Dictionary; and they have taught at the Universities of Leeds (2009), Greenwich (2009), Sheffield (2009–10), Kingston upon Thames (2010–11), and Glasgow (2012–13).
 They are a Contributing Editor at the Caribbean Review of Books (edited by Nicholas Laughlin).
 They were part of the team of Commonwealth Writers, the cultural initiative of the Commonwealth Foundation, in 2013–14.
 They held the 2014 Judith E. Wilson Visiting Fellowship in Poetry at the University of Cambridge and the 2015 Harper-Wood Studentship at St John's College, Cambridge.
-Capildeo was a Douglas Caster Cultural Fellow in Poetry at the University of Leeds, 2017–19 and is the 2019–2020 Seamus Heaney Centre Fellow in Poetry at Queen's University Belfast.
+Capildeo was a Douglas Caster Cultural Fellow in Poetry at the University of Leeds, 2017–19, the 2019–2020 Seamus Heaney Centre Fellow in Poetry at Queen's University Belfast, and 2020 Writer in Residence at the University of the West Indies (St Augustine Campus).
+They were 2022 Charles Causley Writer in Residence in Launceston, Cornwall.
+Capildeo is now Professor and Writer in Residence at the University of York.